sonvt1710/javascript-basics/js-mcq.md

 ## Q. How should a Technical Architect ensure database schema migrations are safe in a zero-downtime deployment?

 - A) Stop the server, run all migrations, then restart — the simplest approach
-- B) Use backwards-compatible migrations: add new columns as nullable â†’ deploy new code that writes to both old and new columns â†’ backfill data â†’ make column required â†’ remove old column in a later release
+- B) Use backwards-compatible migrations: add new columns as nullable → deploy new code that writes to both old and new columns → backfill data → make column required → remove old column in a later release
 - C) Schema migrations and application deployments should always be deployed together
 - D) Database rollbacks automatically handle failed migrations

 <details>
 <summary><strong>Answer & Explanation</strong></summary>

-**Answer: B) Expand-contract pattern: add nullable â†’ dual writes â†’ backfill â†’ tighten â†’ remove old column in future release**
+**Answer: B) Expand-contract pattern: add nullable → dual writes → backfill → tighten → remove old column in future release**

 **Explanation:** Zero-downtime migration (expand-contract): **Phase 1 (Expand)**: Add `new_column` as `NULL` — old code writes to `old_column`; new code reads both. **Phase 2 (Migrate)**: Deploy code that writes to both columns; backfill existing rows. **Phase 3 (Contract)**: Once all rows have `new_column` populated, make it `NOT NULL`; remove reads from `old_column`. **Phase 4 (Cleanup)**: Remove `old_column` after the old code is fully removed.
 This ensures the database is compatible with both old and new application code simultaneously during rolling deployments.